 Or you can just cut the leeks off at ground level instead of digging them up to use – and you will find that they re-grow – you can cut them several times.
 I am still using leek plants from last year using this method.

-I also use florists buckets, when I can find them; cut the bottoms off, stand on the soil, and fill with compost to use for deep rooted veg such as carrots and parsnips.
+I also use florists buckets, when I can find them; cut the bottoms off, stand them on the soil, and fill them with compost to use for deep-rooted vegetables such as carrots and parsnips.
 Larger containers such as old recycling boxes or an old plastic baby’s bath also come in useful for something like potatoes.
-Plastic takes a long time to decompose but if you put it to another use, rather than sending it to be used as landfill then you are helping to save the planet as well.
+Plastic takes a long time to decompose but if you put it to another use, rather than sending it to the landfill then you are helping to save the planet as well.

 Large clear plastic bags split down the sides make excellent cloches or as a covering to warm up the soil before planting, and potting compost bags turned inside out can be used to line window boxes and hanging baskets.

 Probably your biggest outlay during the gardening year will be potting compost.
 Before I needed to be budget-conscious I used to go through bags and bags of the stuff – now I buy as few as I think I get away with and mix it with my own homemade compost.